onfido/onfido-ruby/README.md

 ### Error Handling

 There are 3 classes of errors raised by the library, all of which subclass `Onfido::OnfidoError`:

+- `Onfido::RequestError` is raised whenever Onfido returns a `4xx` response
 - `Onfido::ServerError` is raised whenever Onfido returns a `5xx` response
-- `Onfido::RequestError` is raised whenever Onfido returns any other kind of error
 - `Onfido::ConnectionError` is raised whenever a network error occurs (e.g., a timeout)

 All 3 error classes provide the `response_code`, `response_body`, `json_body`, `type` and `fields` of the error (although for `Onfido::ServerError` and `Onfido::ConnectionError` the last 3 are likely to be `nil`).